unnamedmistress/AiLiteracyBiases/IMPLEMENTATION_SUMMARY.md

 The following should be tested manually in a browser:
 1. Navigate through all 12 Lesson 2 micro-pages (desktop + mobile) to verify breadcrumbs, checkpoints, and CTA chaining
 2. Repeat the Lesson 1 walkthrough to ensure shared shell updates didn’t regress the original flow
+3. Walk Lessons 3–5 start-to-finish to confirm page numbering, breadcrumbs, and `data-next-lesson` buttons advance correctly
-3. Exercise the interactive experiences (cards, quizzes, drag/drop) with keyboard-only and screen-reader tooling
+4. Exercise the interactive experiences (cards, quizzes, drag/drop) with keyboard-only and screen-reader tooling
-4. Confirm the new legacy banners on `presentation.html` and `game.html` clearly route learners into the micro-learning pages
+5. Confirm the new legacy banners on `presentation.html` and `game.html` clearly route learners into the micro-learning pages
-5. Reset localStorage and replay `game.html` to ensure the renamed `lesson2-legacy` checkpoints/XPs persist as expected
+6. Reset localStorage and replay `game.html` to ensure the renamed `lesson2-legacy` checkpoints/XPs persist as expected
-6. Re-run `quiz1.html` unlock logic after completing `lesson2/l2-p12-summary.html`
+7. Re-run `quiz1.html` unlock logic after completing `lesson2/l2-p12-summary.html`

 ## 📈 Impact Metrics